 Note that part of the data preprocessing done by Blackfire involves removing (aka. pruning) function calls that take less that 1% of the global costs on all dimensions (time, cpu, memory, etc.).
 This is done to reduce the size of the profiles and to provide a responsive UI.
 You won't be able to find these removed nodes in the call graph nor in the functions list.

 Some code patterns and some frameworks make an extensive use of single caller and single callee relationships, resulting in very long call graph paths.
-To a larger extent, we can define a category of nodes as “proxy” nodes.
-Those nodes are less significant as they’re just used to call in heavier/more relevant business logic.
+To a larger extent, we can define a category of nodes as "proxy" nodes.
+Those nodes are less significant as they are used to call in heavier/more relevant business logic.
 Showing them separately is making noise.

 In order to simplify the call graph view, Blackfire groups together adjacent proxy nodes.
 There is no loss of information, as all of them will always be available in the functions/methods list, as well as in a clustered node on the graph, containing all adjacent proxy nodes, plus the initial caller.

 Profiling with Blackfire is on-demand.
 This means that Blackfire adds no overhead for your end users, which makes it safe to use in production.
 But it adds an unavoidable overhead for allowed users that explicitly trigger a profile.